bplaat/teripa/README.md

 # Battle of Teripa

-The Battle of Teripa game you know and love remasterd with some new code!
+The Battle of Teripa game I once made now back online!